jonlpersson/ed-latimore/site/_posts/2016-09-14-books-id-recommend-to-any-friend.md

 ![The art of war book recommendation ed latimore](/assets/images/posts/2016/the-art-of-war.jpeg "The art of war book recommendation ed latimore"){: width="228" height="350"}

-The Art of War is an ancient Chinese military guide by Sun Tzu that was penned sometime around the 5th century, B.C.&nbsp; It is composed of 13 chapters, each devoted to a different aspect of strategy and or tactics in war.
+The Art of War is an ancient Chinese military guide by Sun Tzu that was penned sometime around the 5th century, B.C.
+It is composed of 13 chapters, each devoted to a different aspect of strategy and or tactics in war.

 It's a surprisingly short read.
 I read it on my kindle and the page counter had it pegged at 30 pages, including pre and post-text filler.
-This makes sense, as it's actually the lead text in an ancient anthology called ["The Seven Military Classics"](https://en.wikipedia.org/wiki/Seven_Military_Classics){: target="_blank" rel="noopener noreferrer"} by Emperor Shenzong of Song.&nbsp;
+This makes sense, as it's actually the lead text in an ancient anthology called ["The Seven Military Classics"](https://en.wikipedia.org/wiki/Seven_Military_Classics){: target="_blank" rel="noopener noreferrer"} by Emperor Shenzong of Song.

 Despite its short length, the ideas it's packed with apply to many areas in life.
 The strategies apply to modern warfare, business, negotiation, and even relationships.